 Doug studied filmmaking at the University of Southern California while majoring in creative writing.
 He directed several theater productions including Bernard Slade’s Tribute, Coming Attractions: An Evening of Brief Encounters, and Neil Simon's Prisoner of Second Avenue.

 Doug made his feature film writing and directing debut with “The Boys of Sunset Ridge” starring Burt Young, John Heard, Ronny Cox and Pat Morita.
 His next film, “Come Away Home” starring Paul Dooley and Lea Thompson, won “Best Family Film” at the Valencia Film Festival.
-Doug has many films in development, including “Silent Knights”, “Digital Diva”, “Flowertown” and his latest screenplay with writer Eric Butterman entitled, “Foster and Son”.
+Doug has many films in development, including “Silent Knights”, “Digital Diva”, “Foreign Exchange” and “Flowertown”.

 Complete List of Credits.